Azure/kubeflow-labs/4-kubeflow/README.md

 tf-job-operator-646bdbcb7-bc479     1/1       Running   0          1d
 ```

-The most important components for the puporse of this lab are `tf-hub-0` which is the JupyterHub spawner running on your cluster, and `tf-job-operator-646bdbcb7-bc479` which is a controller that will monitor your cluster for new TensorFlow training jobs (called `TfJobs`) specifications and manages the training, we will look at this two components later.
+The most important components for the purpose of this lab are `tf-hub-0` which is the JupyterHub spawner running on your cluster, and `tf-job-operator-646bdbcb7-bc479` which is a controller that will monitor your cluster for new TensorFlow training jobs (called `TfJobs`) specifications and manages the training, we will look at this two components later.

 ## Next Step